jungmyung-lee/lifestep-internship/project6/README.md

 ### Subjectivity in Score Annotation

-The shooting-form scores in this project were **manually assigned by the author, who is an experienced basketball coach**.
+The shooting-form scores in this project were **manually assigned by the author**, who has
+**over four years of basketball coaching experience**.

-Basketball shooting evaluation is inherently subjective and can vary depending on a coach’s philosophy, instructional background, and emphasis on specific technical aspects.
+Basketball shooting evaluation is inherently subjective and may vary across coaches depending on instructional philosophy, evaluation criteria, and emphasis on specific biomechanical components.

+Consequently, the model learns to approximate a **specific coaching perspective** rather than an objective or universal ground truth.
-As a result, different coaches may assign different scores to the same shooting motion.
+Different coaches may assign different scores to the same shooting motion.

-For this reason, the current system should be considered an **early-stage beta version** that requires further refinement.
+For this reason, the current system should be viewed as an **early-stage decision-support tool** rather than a definitive or standardized evaluator.

 ---

-### Reflection
+### Reflection and Future Directions

-Despite these limitations, the project demonstrates that coaching experience can be systematically translated into a quantitative and interpretable machine learning framework.
+Despite these limitations, this project demonstrates that coaching knowledge can be systematically translated into a **quantitative, interpretable regression framework** using pose-based features and explainable machine learning.

-Future improvements may include incorporating multi-coach annotations or more standardized evaluation criteria to further enhance objectivity and reliability.
+Future improvements may include:

+- incorporating **multi-coach score annotations**
+- establishing more standardized scoring criteria
+- expanding the dataset with more diverse viewpoints and players

+These extensions would help improve both the objectivity and generalization of the scoring system.

 ---